AMP-SCZ/lochness-redcap-to-dpdash/README.md

 ### Output dates

-Assessments will be not be processed into output if their date is already covered in existing dayXtoY CSV files for that particular assessment.
+Assessments will not be processed into output if their date is already covered in existing `*day{X}to{Y}.csv` files for that particular assessment.
 This is to prevent overwriting existing data.

 If the date of the assessment is not in the existing range, output CSVs will be created